-SIM Scenarios- Participant Copy
+SIM Scenarios - Participant Copy

-6. Gather statements from alleged abuser (as appropriate) 7.
-Assess for safety risks 8.
+7. Assess for safety risks 8.
 Provide resources for client and family members 9.
-Develop further intervention plans as needed what are some possible engagement and conversation starters with this client?
+Develop further intervention plans as needed What are some possible engagement and conversation starters with this client?
 What open-ended questions would you want to ask this client?
 What are some areas, based on your training and review of the policies /procedures, that you may want to focus on?